We leverage the latest technological advances, such as AI, to enable automated systems to make human-like decisions.

 Deep learning in machine vision applications is set to disrupt the industry with its ability to examine complex and varying objects with the same level of precision it would simple objects.
 Except now, it won’t just be repeating an action.
 It will be intuitively deciphering what action needs to be taken.

 Deep learning is software designed to mimic the human brain.
 It’s meant to absorb information as a human would and then use what it has learnt in a practical environment.
 Making it especially beneficial in areas of AI where responses would be (and still are) difficult to program.
 Deep learning does not require a programmer to code what it should do.
 It works through an artificial neural network that closely resembles a human brain.
 For example, after being taught the different defects or flaws an object could have, it is able to use that information across different objects with extreme accuracy.

 Until now, machine vision has only worked under controlled circumstances, tasked with repeating the same movement over and over again.
 In production, for example, it would scan an object to determine whether the object met predetermined specifications, and either rejected the object or allowed it to journey on.

-It was a straightforward and easy enough process that didn’t require an active workforce to complete.
+It was a straightforward and easy enough process that did not require an active workforce to complete.
 So, when machine vision entered the market in the 90’s it was a revolutionary way to streamline production and slim down a bloated workforce.
 In industries where precision was essential to manufacturing, research and analysis machine vision would automate specific task with surprising accuracy.

 However, the objects and patterns these machines could scan was limited to what it could be programmed to understand.
 There were no variables, no complex analysis or nonstandard objects to examine.
 The objects were standard and the results were simple enough to predetermine.
 All an engineer had to do was code the machine to complete its duty.